ryokbys/nap-doc/docs/fp.md

       P   O  O

--   `num_iteration` -- Number of iterations (generations) to be
+- `num_iteration` -- Number of iterations (generations) to be computed
-    computed
 - `print_level` -- Frequency of output \[default: `1`\]
 - `fitting_method` -- Optimization algorithm \[default: `cs`\]
--   `sample_directory` -- Directory where the reference data,
+- `sample_directory` -- Directory where the reference data, `data.ref.XXX`, exist.
-    `data.ref.XXX`, exist.
--   `param_file` -- Parameter file that contains initial values and ranges.
 - `match xxx yyy zzz` -- List of quantities used as optimization targets
 - `potential` -- Potential type whose parameters to be optimized.
 Currently available potentials are Morse, BVS, and BVSx.
+- `param_files` -- Instead of specifying `potential`, parameter files can be directly specified, which is more flexible and recommended in the version since *rev211111*.
 - `cs_XXXX` -- Parameters related to CS.
-    -   `cs_num_individuals` -- Number of individuals (nests) in a
+  - `cs_num_individuals` -- Number of individuals (nests) in a generation.
-        generation.
   - `cs_fraction` -- Fraction of abandons in a generation.
--   `update_vrange` --
+- `update_vrange` -- Update variable search range every `update_vrange` step.
 - `fval_upper_limit` -- Upper limit of loss function.
 The loss functions above this limit is set to this value.
 - `specorder` -- Order of species used in reference and MD program.
 - `interaction` -- Pairs and triples that are taken into account for optimization.

 ## Parameter file in.vars.fitpot

 The parameter file `in.vars.fitpot` contains initial values and ranges of each parameter to be explored.
-The file can be specified by `param_file` in `in.fitpot` file.

     #  hard-limit:   T
     #